XnoobSpeakable/the-puzzle-cell-archive/Readme.txt

 OK means the game works and is the same version as the name of the folder

 And finally, the last number means how early the version was released.
 A version with a lower number was released before a version with a bigger number.

+Currently latest is 15, if you're looking for latest make sure to not download 13 by accident